sarranetor/ex3/triangle_gperimeter/README.md

 **Method 1**:

    1. Using The Equilater Triangle inscribed in the circumference.
-The equilater triangle inscribed in a circle is proven to be the triangle with the greatest perimeter possible.
+A equilater triangle inscribed in a circumference is proven to be the triangle with the greatest perimeter possible.

 - given a set P of N random points sampled.
 - given a point p0 belonging to P, it is possible to find the points p1 and p2 that form with p0 an equilater triangle with greatest perimeter.
-- p1' and p2' are the points belonging to the set P that are athe nearest respectively to point p1 and p2.
+- p1' and p2' are the points belonging to the set P that are the nearest respectively to point p1 and p2.
 - triangle [p0, p1',p2'] is the greatest triangle that can be formed in set P that has p0 in it.

 Thus is possible to iterate throughout all points belonging to P and fing the ones that create the triangle with greatest perimeter with O(n) complexity.